influxdata/azure-resource-manager-influxdb-enterprise/README.md

     </td></tr>

   <tr><td>password</td><td>object</td>
     <td>Password is a complex object parameter, we support both authenticating through username/pass or ssh keys.
-See the <a href="https://github.com/Mpdreamz/ARM-Templates/tree/master/parameters"> parameters example folder</a> for an example of what to pass for either option.
+See the <a href="https://github.com/influxdata/azure-resource-manager-influxdb-enterprise/tree/master/parameters"> parameters example folder</a> for an example of what to pass for either option.
     </td></tr>

+  <tr><td>influxdbPassword</td><td>securestring</td>
+    <td>InfluxDB password for the <code>admin</code> user with all privs, must be &gt; 6 characters
+    </td></tr>

   <tr><td>location</td><td>string</td>
     <td>The location where to provision all the items in this template.
 Defaults to the special <code>ResourceGroup</code> value which means it will inherit the location
-    from the resource group see <a href="https://github.com/Mpdreamz/ARM-Templates/blob/master/src/mainTemplate.json#L197">this list for supported locations</a>.
+    from the resource group see <a href="https://github.com/influxdata/azure-resource-manager-influxdb-enterprise/blob/master/src/mainTemplate.json#L197">this list for supported locations</a>.
     </td></tr>

 </table>